The ALT News Digest

 - If you'd like to find out more about publishing a themed collection or special issue, please contact us

 - From its inception until January 2004 (Issue 11.3) the journal was published by the The University of Wales Press.
 From January 2011 the Journal's name changed from ALT-J: Research in Learning Technology to Research in Learning Technology, The Journal of the Association for Learning Technology.
 ISSN 2156-7069 (print) ISSN 2156-7077 (online).
-It is currently published by Co-Action Publishing up to 2016 and is now published by Taylor & Francis as an Open Access journal, ISSN 2156-7077 (online).
-All articles from previous years are freely available on the journal's website at http://goo.gl/QukuN;
+It was then published by Co-Action Publishing up to 2016 and is now published by Taylor & Francis as an Open Access journal, ISSN 2156-7077 (online).
+All articles from previous years are freely available on the journal's website

 - Back issues of Research in Learning Technology are also made freely available from the ALT Open Access Repository

-- Research in Learning Technology is currently indexed in: Australian Education Index (AEI); Australian Research Council (ARC) Ranked Journal List; British Education Index; Contents Pages in Education; Educational Research Abstracts Online (ERA); ERIC; ERIH (European Reference Index for the Humanities, Pedagogical and Educational Research); National Database for Research into International Education (NDRI) and PsycINFO.
+- Research in Learning Technology is currently indexed in: Australian Education Index (AEI); Australian Research Council (ARC) Ranked Journal List; British Education Index; Contents Pages in Education; Educational Research Abstracts Online (ERA); ERIC; ERIH Plus (European Reference Index for the Humanities and Social Sciences); National Database for Research into International Education (NDRI) and PsycINFO.
 Material in Research in Learning Technology is also further distributed by EBSCO, one of the world's largest content aggregators and research database providers, which helps link the content in the Journal to the research literature.